 What is Credit Card Payment Processing?

-Credit card processing refers to the series of steps involved to facilitate transactions made using credit cards.
+Credit card processing refers to the series of steps involved in facilitating transactions made using credit cards.
 The process begins from the moment the customer makes a card payment to the point when the transaction is authorized and settled.
 This can be done through a variety of channels, which include but are not limited to:

 How Do Businesses Accept Credit Cards?